metfar/dailynews/README.md

 * Google News RSS works in practice, but it should not be assumed as an eternal contract;
 * `global_max_items` trims by topic order, not relevance;
 * source filtering is simple: domain and source name, not deep semantic analysis;
-* still no local geocoding or feed cache.
+* still no local geocoding or feed cache;
+* the GUI currently renders from generated Markdown, so its parser depends on the output structure remaining reasonably stable;
+* the GUI is intentionally conservative and still does not implement full `config.json` editing.

 ## Possible improvements